joseph-behrens/docker-ssl-solr/README.md

-# Run docker on a Windows container with SSL
+# Run Solr on a Windows container with SSL

 ## Description